What happens to equity release on death?

 Here we explain:

-• How equity release affects probate
+• How does equity release affect probate?

 How does equity release work when you die?